Study progress in higher education | Our Services | KelaSkip to content

 Also provide details about the extent and completion dates of any credits that have been registered to a different academic year than the one in which you earned them.
 On the basis of your reply, we will check the credits in the VIRTA database, if you have studied in a Finnish institution of higher education.

-If you study abroad and want us to take into account your previous studies in Finland in the monitoring of study progress, please let us know.
+If you study abroad, you must, once per academic year, send to Kela a transcript of records issued by your school showing the credits you earned in the previous academic year.
+If you want us to take into account your previous studies in Finland in the monitoring of study progress, let us know about this.
 Please note that we will then also take into account the months of financial aid that you have used for these studies.

-Please note that we will then also take into account the months of financial aid that you have used for these studies.
+Please note that if you want us to take your study credits into account when monitoring your study progress, we will also take into account the months of financial aid you have used for these studies.

 If you have credits from a Finnish institution of higher education that you have earned before 1 August 2011 and that you want to count towards your study progress, provide details about them in your reply.
 You do not need to provide a certificate of these studies because we will check them against the VIRTA database.